-Positive: Peter Cullen, Hugo Weaving John Turturro, Josh Duhamel, Tyrese Gibson, did a great job for their performances.
+Stand: Peter Cullen, Hugo Weaving, Josh Duhamel, Tyrese Gibson & John Turturro reprise their roles and they all did a great job for their respective performances.

-Like the previous entry, Linkin Park contributed to the soundtrack by writing the song “New Divide.”
-They even helped out on the musical score.
+Like the previous film, Linkin Park (my favorite band) contributed to the soundtrack by writing the song, “New Divide.”
+They even helped out Steve Jablonsky to orchestrate the soundtrack.

-Special Effects looked gorgeous.
+Special Effects are gorgeous.
 The Autobots & Deceptions look real.

 Soundwave, my favorite character from the series, finally appears for the first time in the films.

 Easter Eggs with posters of Cloverfield, Bad Boys II, (Michael also directed the first film and its sequel) & Naruto.
 I would assume Michael & Mr. Spielberg are fans of the anime series.

 The Annoying Mom mentions Sam’s college, as like Hogwarts.
 “Harry Potter and The Half-Blood Prince” came out the same year as this film.